 “Not all readers are leaders, but all leaders are readers.”
 This quote by Harry S. Truman resonates with Phillip Long, CEO of Business Information Solutions.
-In fact, reading is extremely instrumental in his role as a business owner because it helps solve business problems, build a stronger company culture,
+In fact, reading is extremely instrumental in his role as a business owner because it helps solve business problems and build a stronger company culture.

 Here are 10 books that have been instrumental in his evolution to entrepreneur:

 #1: The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It – Michael Gerber

 This book helps new and long-time entrepreneurs by overcoming assumptions that can get in the way of starting or running a business.
 The author Michael Gerber discusses the journey of a business owner from infancy to growing pains and, ultimately, to maturity and success.
 Throughout the process, he delivers influential lessons.

 In Good to Great, Jim Collins explains how mediocre businesses are not doomed and they can transition from being a good company to a great one.
 Yet, many businesses fail to make this change.
 To help these struggling organizations, he provides examples of businesses who failed and succeeded.

 #3: Traction – Gino Wickman

 Traction has been an instrumental book for many business owners as it’s based on the Entrepreneurial Operating System® (EOS) model.
 This book focuses on six components including Vision, People, Data, Issues, Processes and Traction.
 Each component gives specific instructions on how to effectively operate a business and eliminate bottlenecks.

 #4: 12 Rules for Life: An Antidote to Chaos – Jordan Peterson